This baked eggplant rollatini is easy to make and deliciously comforting. You won’t be able to resist the ricotta and basil-stuffed eggplant rolls!

 - Tomato sauce – Use your favorite jarred tomato or marinara sauce, or try homemade pomodoro or sugo.

 - Mozzarella cheese – It’s shredded and sprinkled on top of the assembled rolls.
+I recommend shredding your own cheese because it melts so much better (packaged shredded cheese has anti-caking agents in them to retain their shape).

 - Parmesan cheese – Because why only add one type of cheese on top when you can have two?